SDWebImage/SDWebImageFLIFCoder/README.md

 #### Carthage

 SDWebImageFLIFCoder is available through [Carthage](https://github.com/Carthage/Carthage).
-Which use libFLIF as dynamic framework.
+Which use libflif as dynamic framework.

 ```
 github "SDWebImage/SDWebImageFLIFCoder"